Speak Shakespeare monologues and scenes: tragedies

 Are there any other costs?
 Is there anything I need to bring?

-The tutor will provide some photocopies of some relevant text but it is ideal to have bought or borrowed individual copies of the plays under consideration.
+It is ideal to have bought or borrowed individual copies of the plays under consideration.

 When I've finished, what course can I do next?